 Go back to STEP 1 or you will deal with karma 🙂

+The installation process can take up to a few seconds/minutes.
+It will depend on your Internet speed connection.
 Now open your browser and type in http://Synology-ip-address:8096/ Follow the instructions in the image below.
-After you select the preferred display language, click Next.
+After you select the Preferred display language, click Next.

 Choose Username, Password and Confirm Password then click Next.